Columns: No Margins, No Limits, No Kidding!

 By the time Lily was rescued, THE ROOF OF HER MOUTH AND LOWER JAW HAD ROTTED AWAY.
 She was covered in mammary tumors, and humans terrified her.

 Lily and thousands of other puppy mill dogs now have loving homes, warm beds and good food thanks to The National Mill Dog Rescue.
-To read more about Lily, or the other dogs, please go to www.milldogrescue.org or their facebook page.
+To read more about Lily and other dogs, please go to www.milldogrescue.org or their facebook page.
 If you can, please make a donation to help dogs like Lily.

 It is clear to me that AKC has no interest in stopping the atrocity.
 I call upon each Breed Club to send out members to schools, 4-H meetings, senior activities, any type of gathering where you can educate people about what is happening to these dogs.
 Through reaching out, offering education and kindness, we CAN stop the abuse of these wonderfully forgiving animals.